Sony CEO sees no major financial impact from cyber attack

 Sony Pictures said "The Interview," which cost $44 million to make, has brought in $31 million in online, cable and satellite sales and was downloaded 4.3 million times between Dec.
 24 and Jan.
 4.

-It has earned another $5 million at 580 independent theatres showing the movie in North America.
+It has earned another $5 million at 580 independent theaters showing the movie in North America.

-Sony's unprecedented simultaneous release in cinemas and online came together after it cancelled the planned Christmas Day wide release of "The Interview" because major movie theatre chains refused to screen it following threats of violence from hackers opposed to the film.
+Sony's unprecedented simultaneous release in cinemas and online came together after it canceled the planned Christmas Day wide release of "The Interview" because major movie theater chains refused to screen it following threats of violence from hackers opposed to the film.
 That decision drew pointed criticism, including from President Barack Obama, that Sony had caved to hackers.

 It is still unclear if Sony Pictures will recoup the costs of the film, starring Seth Rogen and James Franco, including an estimated $30 million to $40 million marketing bill.